Good SEO = good web leads, and easier sales. Who doesn’t want that?!

-- Building your site to be Google-friendly (SEO)
+- Building your site to be Google-friendly (SEO) – the “engine”

-- Spending money with Google (SEM)
+- Spending money with Google (SEM) – the “fuel”

-Spending money on Google, without first making your site Google-friendly, is “throwing good money after bad”.
+Like some car engines are built to go far on little fuel, while other engines suck lots of fuel to go short… Same with SEO: spending money on Google, without first making your site Google-friendly, is “throwing good money after bad”.

 In other words, if you are competing against businesses who have built their site to be Google-friendly, for every Dollar they spend, you need to spend five Dollars.
 Who is the loser here?
 Clue: not the companies who get your AdWords spend!
-Answer: the loser is the business whose SEO website is not Google-friendly.
+Answer: the loser is the business whose website SEO is not Google-friendly.

-How can I score my website and marketing efforts?
+So… How can I score my website and marketing efforts?
 And how do I win in the world’s most competitive race (i.e. Google Search)?
 And specifically, how do I win in commercial property marketing, where the stakes are high, the space is hyper-competitive, and every website is in a race against every other website.

 1. Building your site to be Google-friendly (SEO)